 The duration of TLR3 payments must be established at the outset.
-These must be for “clearly time-limited school improvement projects or one-off externally driven responsibilities” (2021 STPCD, para 20.3).
-There should be clear criteria for the award, level and duration of these payments.
-See the separate NEU member advice document, TLR Payments and Other Allowances, for further details.
+These must be for “clearly time-limited school improvement projects or one-off externally driven responsibilities” (2022 STPCD, para 20.3).

-The STPCD provides that teachers may receive Special Educational Needs allowances in respect of certain work with children with special needs.
+The STPCD provides that teachers may receive special educational needs (SEN) allowances in respect of certain work with children with special needs.

-Payments on the SEN (England) and ALN (Wales) Allowance Range must be made to teachers in special schools or in SEN/ALN posts requiring a mandatory SEN/ALN qualification and to teachers teaching pupils with SEN/ALN in designated special classes/units or LA services/units.
-Payments must also be made to teachers in mainstream schools or PRUs where the setting is “analogous to a designated special class or unit” and the post meets specified criteria referring to substantial direct work with children with SEN/ALN beyond that normally required of teachers in the school or service/unit.
+Payments on the SEN (England) and additional learning needs (ALN in Wales) allowance range must be made to teachers in special schools or in SEN/ALN posts requiring a mandatory SEN/ALN qualification and to teachers teaching pupils with SEN/ALN in designated special classes/units or local authority (LA) services/units.
+Payments must also be made to teachers in mainstream schools or pupil referral units (PRUs) where the setting is “analogous to a designated special class or unit” and the post meets specified criteria referring to substantial direct work with children with SEN/ALN beyond that normally required of teachers in the school or service/unit.

 Unqualified teachers are not eligible for TLR payments or SEN/ALN allowances but can be paid additional responsibility allowances.

-Individual pay ranges for head teachers and for deputy and assistant head teachers are determined by the governing body and may be of whatever length the governing body deems appropriate and may or may not include fixed scale points.
+Individual pay ranges for head teachers and for deputy and assistant head teachers are determined by the governing body.
+They may be of whatever length the governing body deems appropriate and may or may not include fixed scale points.

 The individual pay range for head teachers should be set within the overall leadership pay range and within the pay ranges for the relevant school group.
 The individual pay range for deputy and assistant head teachers may be located anywhere within the overall leadership pay range (subject to certain caveats as set out below).

-The governing body should also allow appropriate scope within the individual pay range for performance based pay progression.
-Leadership teachers can be allocated recruitment and retention allowances and payments for involvement in CPD, ITE and out of hours learning activity.
-Additional provisions give guidance on payments in circumstances where head teachers have charge of more than one school, on a permanent or acting basis, or take on additional responsibilities outside the school.
+The governing body should also allow appropriate scope within the individual pay range for performance-based pay progression.
+Leadership teachers can be allocated recruitment and retention allowances and payments for involvement in continuing professional development (CPD), initial teacher education (ITE) and out-of-hours learning activity.
+Additional provisions give guidance on payments in circumstances where head teachers have charge of more than one school, on a permanent or acting basis or take on additional responsibilities outside the school.

 The STPCD permits discretionary payments only for “clearly temporary [additional] responsibilities or duties” which have not previously been taken into account in setting the individual pay range.
 These payments are limited to 25 per cent of pay other than in "wholly exceptional circumstances" (excluding payments for residential duties or for relocation purposes).